Urekym/Dotfiles/README.md

 * i3wm
 * Alacritty
 * Internet Connection
-* Text Editors?, a long personal war, but now only vim,vscode
+* Text Editors?, a long personal war, but now i'm comfortable with Vim
 * Minecraft, some MMORPG game if i can.